magda-io/magda-ckan-push/instructions.md

-# Developing and debugging the Magda CKAN Publishing Minion
+# Developing and debugging the Magda CKAN Export Minion

 ## Build